 Since it would not be economically feasible or socially responsible for CAP to introduce harmful chemicals into the canal, an alternative control is needed.
 For over 10 years, CAP has invested significant time, labor, and financial resources into researching control mechanisms that will help to lessen the caddisfly impact to our neighbors.
 Unfortunately, our findings are no different than what scientists have concluded for the past 100 years; there is no effective, responsible method to significantly reduce or eliminate caddisfly populations.

 Despite the unfavorable results, our investigations revealed that channel catfish will eat caddisfly larvae in the canal.
 We know that the fish won't eliminate the caddisflies, but they could slightly reduce the population and possibly provide some relief.
-Therefore, since 2011, CAP has stocked channel catfish into various locations in the canal to eat caddisflies.
+Therefore, since 2011, CAP has stocked channel catfish into various locations in the canal in early spring (Feb-Mar) to eat caddisflies.
 Although results are mixed, residents generally report that conditions have improved since the catfish stockings began.
-Catfish are stocked in early spring (Feb-Mar) and late summer each year (Aug-Sep).

 What You Can Do